Early Communication Program (ECP)

-AACC’s Early Communication Program (ECP) looks at new student orientation along a continuum and works closely with the Office of New Student Programs.
+The Student Success Center's Early Communication Program (ECP) looks at new student orientation along a continuum and works closely with the Office of New Student Programs.
 The ECP embraces ongoing and effective early communication with both students and parents upon acceptance into the University.
 The ECP includes several offices and areas in the UM-Flint community.
 Purposeful collaboration between all departments engaged in early communication produces cohesive, energetic, and inclusive information sharing.
 Early and ongoing communication with new students strives to connect students to the University in more meaningful and substantial ways.

 Part of the ECP includes helping students understand major/course selection, graduation requirements, and career development.
-To help reach the ECP goal of “connecting students to the University in more meaningful and substantial ways”, AACC also includes academic expectations during the freshman year, the importance of campus involvement in research, coop/internship, field placement, and service learning into the communication piece.
+To help reach the ECP goal of “connecting students to the University in more meaningful and substantial ways”, the Student Success Center also includes academic expectations during the freshman year, the importance of campus involvement in research, coop/internship, field placement, and service learning into the communication piece.
 In addition to introducing students to all that the University has to offer, the ECP seeks to identify any dis-connections and/or stressors that students may be experiencing prior to their arrival on campus.

 College Student Inventory (CSI)